-With regard to mid-career recruitment, the Company conducts recruitment for management departments throughout the Company as well as the railway operations department and business development department, and 13 of those recruited employees are currently in managerial positions.
-Furthermore, concerning recruitment of foreign employees, the Company conducts recruitment of new hires and mid-career recruitment, and appoints employees to employees in management.
-One of those employees is currently in a managerial position.
+With regard to mid-career recruitment, the Company conducts recruitment for management departments throughout the Company as well as the railway operations department and business development department, and 15 of those recruited employees are currently in managerial positions.
+Furthermore, concerning recruitment of foreign employees, the Company conducts recruitment of new hires and mid-career recruitment, as well as appoints employees to employees in management.
+Two of those employees are currently in a managerial position.